What is Ghostable?

 • Comprehensive Versioning: Track every change with full history and instant rollbacks to previous environment configurations.

-• Granular Access Control: Precisely manage permissions at the user, team, and project level.
+• Granular Access Control: Precisely manage permissions at the user, organization, and project level.

 • Encrypted Storage: All environment variables are stored securely using industry-standard AES-256-GCM encryption.